 On Saint George’s Day in 1377 two young boys representing the future of England stood before the altar at Windsor Castle to receive knighthood into the Royal Order of the Garter (Edward III’s prestigious order).
 Richard (aged 10) was heir to the throne, and Henry Bolingbroke (aged 11) was Richard’s cousin and heir to one of the most powerful aristocratic families in England.
 Henry was called Bolingbroke because he was born at Bolingbroke Castle.
 Both boys promised never to take up arms against one another -a promise neither could keep.
 The next 100 years of the English monarchy became a period of extraordinary tumult.
 It was an era of civil war, forming the backdrop of Shakespeare’s History Plays: the weak Richard II, the heroic Henry V, and the pathetic Henry VI.
-The failures of King Richard II, most notably portrayed by Shakespeare, were felt strongly in Richard’s day, but more importantly, his failures spawned a century of discord and strife for future generations.
+The failures of King Richard II were felt strongly in Richard’s day, but more importantly, his failures spawned a century of discord and strife for future generations.

 In addition to the Peasants Revolt, the epoch of the 14th century was marred by massive upheaval: the invention of gunpowder had dramatically transformed warfare (a turn away from the victorious longbowmen of Crecy and Poitiers in the Hundred Years War), the expansion of literacy in native English rather than French and Latin (i.e. the age of Chaucer, Gower, and the Pearl Poet).
-The Black Death Plague left many millions dead in its wake (including Anne of Bohemia, Richard II’s first wife) while newfangled cults and conspiracy theories proliferated among the people.
+The Black Death Plague left many millions dead in its wake (including Anne of Bohemia, daughter of the Holy Roman Emperor and Richard II’s first wife) while newfangled cults and conspiracy theories proliferated among the people.
 The Church was wounded because it remained affluent, and many began to question why a loving God would cause so much wanton death.
 Academia reacted to the unchecked power of the Church –John Wycliffe, an Oxford scholar and master of Balliol College, sought to curb the material wealth of the church as well as the claims the Church held over men’s souls.
 Wycliffe, an early predecessor to the Protestant Reformation, gained large bands of young followers who went about the countryside preaching against the abuses of the Church, while Wycliffe had the Bible translated into the common vernacular (Middle English) for the first time -he and his associates directly translated the text from Jerome’s Vulgate.
 The new English Bible was called the “Wycliffe Bible.”
 His followers were called the “Lollards” and they fought with the Church for the better part of the next century (“Lollardy” became a derogatory name for uneducated people with heretical beliefs).
 However students from Bohemia came to Oxford and learned of Wycliffe’s teachings (John Hus, another predecessor to the Protestant Reformation, notably brought Wycliffe’s doctrine to the national consciousness of the Czech people).

 “I Richard by the grace of God king of England and of France and lord of Ireland… resign all my kingly majesty, dignity and crown… And with deed and word I leave off and resign them and go from them for evermore, for I know, acknowledge and deem myself to be, and have been, insufficient, unable, unprofitable, and for my deserts not unworthily put down.”